Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 # Reporting a bug

 We have a bug report template already created for your use.
-Just select it when opening up an issue on github and follow the headers to formulating your issue.
+Just select it when opening up an issue on github and follow the headers to formulate your issue.

 When filing an issue, make sure to answer these three questions: